masterzuj/phone_v2/README.md

 Visit also CSS3D_v8.html for realistic AR View.

-For your GEMINI KI APP and SEARCH APP, [KEY] is required.
+For your GEMINI KI APP and GOOGLE SEARCH APP, a [KEY] is required.

 Open ./document/ki.html